Ishwari96/PackageSelfService/README.md

    - 5. Clarification
-      While implementing services had many questions, in real time first I could have discussed with PO or BA So that there is concreate decision with design
+      While implementing services had many questions, in real time first I could have discussed with PO or BA So that there is concrete decision with design

    - 6. Postman Changes
-      To make collection production ready seperate collection and enviornment is added with DTAP URLs using variables
+      To make collection production ready separate collection and environment is added with DTAP URLs using variables

    - 7. Security Integration Services
-      In order to make production ready application before merging it into master deploying it should scan via Nexus, fortify
+      In order to make production ready application before merging it into master deploying it should scan via SonarQube, Nexus, fortify